 It can be difficult to buy enough ingredients to cook your meals and still be able to eat them all before they expire.
 One of our goals is to limit food waste.
 This is good for our wallet and the environment while it makes us feel good.
-Today we want to share how we limit the amount of waste in our kitchen.
+Today we want to share our tips for cooking with less waste.
+With the goal to limit the amount of waste in our kitchen and potentially your kitchen.

 Have a leftover night every week

 We love eating leftovers since we can eat different dishes in one evening and often we combine leftovers from different dinners.
 This results in new and sometimes surprising taste combinations for us to enjoy.
 We usually make more than we need on purpose so we can eat that dish again on another night saving us both time and money.